Doane's 12th President

 After three years as a conservation research fellow in Belize for Wildlife Conservation Society, he began his academic career teaching biology at Bucknell University in 1987.
 He joined the University of New England faculty in 1989, becoming dean of the College of Arts and Sciences in 1998.

-For the past five years, he managed internal administrative operations of UNE.
+From 2006-11, he managed internal administrative operations of UNE.

 At UNE he helped:

-- secure significant grants and gifts
+- Secure significant grants and gifts;

-- expanded study abroad
+- Expanded the study abroad program;

-- expanded academic partnerships overseas
+- Developed more academic partnerships overseas;

-- launched successful online program
+- And launched a successful online program.